Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

-Let us discuss the time evolution of the holographic conjectures.
-A main novelty, compared to the AdS case, is that CV, CV2.0 and CA conjectures include contributions from spacetime regions close to timelike infinity, therefore they diverge at a finite critical time, \eg see Eq.~(3.17) of~\cite{Jorstad:2022mls}.\footnote{One can regularize both holographic complexity and its rate by introducing a cutoff surface at future infinity of dS spacetime.
+A main novelty, compared to the AdS case, is that CV, CV2.0 and CA conjectures in dS space include contributions from spacetime regions close to timelike infinity, and therefore diverge at a finite critical time, \eg see Eq.~(3.17) of~\cite{Jorstad:2022mls}.\footnote{One can regularize both holographic complexity and its rate by introducing a cutoff surface at future infinity of dS spacetime.
 After introducing the cutoff, holographic complexity grows linearly, \eg see Eq.~(3.30) of \cite{Jorstad:2022mls}.} It was argued in \cite{Susskind:2021esx} that this behavior should be interpreted as a \textit{hyperfast} growth of complexity corresponding to circuits where the gates involve a large number of qubits at each step in the time evolution (\eg see \cite{Lin:2022nss}).
-The hyperfast growth also occurs in two dimensions \cite{Anegawa:2023wrk} and in models of inflation where a bubble of de Sitter spacetime is inside an AdS geometry \cite{Auzzi:2023qbm}.
-However, there are two significant exceptions to this trend.
-First, there exists a class of codimension-one CAny observables that exhibit linear or exponential growth persisting forever, without a divergent rate at finite time \cite{Aguilar-Gutierrez:2023zqm}.
-Second, CV conjecture is only defined for a short time of the order of the inverse temperature in the case of two-dimensional centaur geometries, \ie gravitational models where de Sitter spacetime is glued to an asymptotic AdS region with a standard timelike boundary \cite{Chapman:2021eyy}.
-It would be interesting to understand a microscopical reason for these distinct behaviors.
+The hyperfast growth also occurs in two dimensions \cite{Anegawa:2023wrk} and in models of inflation where a bubble of de Sitter spacetime is inside an AdS geometry \cite{Auzzi:2023qbm}.\footnote{Note however, that in two dimensions, the CV proposal yields a diverging rate of change in complexity as the critical time is approached, but the complexity itself remains finite in this limit.}\footnote{Holographic complexity has also been studied in other cosmological models, for instance the case of Kasner-like singularities~\cite{Narayan:2024fcp}. } However, there are two significant exceptions to this trend.
+First, there is a class of codimension-one CAny observables that exhibits linear or exponential growth persisting forever, without a divergent rate at finite time \cite{Aguilar-Gutierrez:2023zqm}.
+Furthermore, in any dimension of empty de Sitter space, the volume observable relevant to the CV conjecture does not strictly speaking ``exist'' if we anchor the relevant surfaces on the observer's world line.
+To address this, we can instead anchor the surface to a ``stretched horizon'' at some radius $r_{\text{st}}$.
+But in this case the volume stops ``existing'' at a time $t_{\rm crit}$ proportional to $L \, \mathrm{arctanh} (r_{\text{st}}/L)$, where $L$ is the de Sitter scale.
+So, in addition to the dependence on $L$ and therefore on temperature, the critical time also depends on the radius of the ``stretched horizon'' that regularizes the problem.
+If the stretched horizon is very close to the de Sitter horizon, it can be made arbitrarily large \cite{Jorstad:2022mls}.
+Similarly, the CV conjecture is strictly speaking only defined for a short time of the order of the inverse temperature in the case of two-dimensional centaur geometries, \ie gravitational models where de Sitter spacetime is glued to an asymptotic AdS region with a standard timelike boundary \cite{Chapman:2021eyy}, because the maximal volume surfaces no longer exist after the critical time unless they are regularized in some way.
+It would be interesting to understand whether these behaviors of the CV observables have an interpretable origin in a dual description.